Govanhill Baths: Since closure

 Since its closure in 2001, Govanhill Baths has been the site of a variety of events meant to campaign for and promote awareness, including theatre and musical performances, art installations, and a skate-park.
 These events sped up action to reopen the pools, which began experiencing severe decay to the interior.

 In 2012, the smallest of the three pools, the "teaching" pool, was reopened and locals were interviewed expressing relief and recounting long memories of the bath house.
 This step was financed by the National Theatre of Scotland for use in their production, Lifeguard.
 A three-step plan was made to transform the building with Turkish and sauna suites, an allotment, a community café and music venue.
 Some had to be turned away from the front doors when they arrived with towels and swimming gear as the initial refilling was a test of the pool's integrity to confirm its viability for returning to use.

 The baths have not only been used for swimming.
 The building was a planned venue for the Big Huge Poetry Splash in 2012, part of National Poetry Day, and the following year the Baths hosted its first marriage ceremony.
 Artists who have exhibited at the baths include Anthea Hamilton and Nicholas Byrne, as part of the 2014 Glasgow International biennial visual arts festival.
 In 2019, Ann Vance created a pastel portrait of Jessie Stephen and a monotype portrait of Margaret Skinnider for their Govanhill Women's Suffrage Project.

-GBCT was recently the subject of OURS, a short film celebrating community land ownershuip.
+GBCT was recently the subject of OURS, a short film celebrating community land ownership.
 OURS was made by Written in Film with assistance from Patrick Rooney, commissioned by Community Land Scotland as part of their Urban Journeys in Community Ownership project and supported by The Stove Network.
 The film premiered on 21 March 2021 as part of Govanhill Baths' "Occupy!
 Occupy!
 Occupy!"
 Programme, celebrating 20 years of the occupation of Govanhill Baths.

 Today

 External refurbishment was completed in 2023.
-The Baths are currently closed for refurbishment works until reopening in 2024.
+The Baths are currently closed for refurbishment works until reopening.
 Govanhill Baths Community Trust operates from an office at 126 Calder Street, across the road from the baths building.